 Consider, for example, someone living with depression.
 The idea of finding a therapist and scheduling an appointment may feel like an impossible task.
 Similarly, social anxiety disorder can make it difficult to pick up the phone and make a call.

 This is why the support of family and friends is so important to those living with a mental health disorder.
 With a mental illness intervention, the difficult first steps of identifying the problem, connecting with a qualified mental health care professional, and initiating the treatment process are already taken.
-For many people, this removes significant roadblocks to treatment and provides them with a clear path to recovery.
+For many people, this removes significant roadblocks to treatment and provides them with a clear successful and long term path to recovery.

 Two Types of Mental Health Interventions